sean-rohan-NOAA/GVRDM/README.md

 # GVRDM
-Generalized model of visual reaction distance
+Functions and code for the generalized visual reaction distance model (GVRDM) and other visual encounter distance models.